Olvis was born in Hollywood and reared in Glendale. Olvis was educated at USC and Occidental College, Olvis set out to become a

 After returning to California, Olvis continued to make special appearances.

-In 1988, Olvis sang at the Long Beach Opera Il ritorno d'Ulisse in
+In 1988 at the Long Beach Opera, Olvis sang in Il ritorno d'Ulisse in

 patria (Jupiter, a tenor role).

-In 1988, he sang in quartet with Anita Protich, Jacalyn Bower and James Patterson at a Pacific Symphony concert in Irvine Meadows
+The same year, he sang in quartet with Anita Protich, Jacalyn Bower and James Patterson at a Pacific Symphony concert in Irvine

 Barinkay, Apollo (Alceste by Gluck).